-I spent 5-years and far too much money trying to find the perfect full-length waterproof coat with hood.
-I almost found perfection with a brand called Jack Murphy (Heritage range £60-£80).
+I spent 5-years and far too much money trying to find the perfect full-length waterproof coat with hood for my wife and I on our daily dog walks.
+I almost found perfection* with a brand called Jack Murphy (Heritage range £60-£80).
 I found perfection with a brand called Baleno (£160-£240).
-I created this website to help others find great long coats.
+I set up Longcoats Trading and created this website to help others find great long coats.
 Read on for the full story.

-I am so confident you will be happy with your full-length coat that I offer you a "28-day full refund even if worn guarantee".
+I am so confident you will be happy with your women's or men's full-length coat that I offer you a "28-day full refund even if worn guarantee".

 Julian Patrick, Managing Director